 Located in the heart of FSU’s campus as a satellite of Oglesby Union, the Askew Student Life Center houses a number of exciting and important student services.

-FSU’s Student Life Cinema is one of the nation’s leading campus movie programs, featuring movies selected by all-student committees: five to six nights a week of everything from the most recent blockbuster movies to documentaries, indies, and foreign films, to restored cinema classics.
-Movies are FREE for FSU students with valid FSU ID, $5 for general admission, and $3 for FSU Faculty/Staff and Tallahassee Film Society members.
+The Student Life Cinema is one of the nation’s leading campus movie programs, featuring movies selected by all-student committees: five to six nights a week of everything from the most recent blockbuster movies to documentaries, indies, and foreign films, to restored cinema classics to midnight movies.

 Our box office, concessions, and The Grindhouse accept both cash and card, but we do not accept FSU Cash or FlexBucks.

 This documentary brings Hollywood’s premier composers together to give viewers a privileged look inside the musical challenges and creative secrecy of the world’s most widely known music genre: the film score.
 Director Matt Schrader will introduce the film and do a Q&A following the event.
 This screening is presented by Opening Nights Performing Arts at FSU, free for FSU students, and followed by a Q&A with the filmmaker.
 The Southern Circuit Tour of Independent Filmmakers is a program of South Arts.
 This screening is supported in part by a grant from South Arts in partnership with the National Endowment for the Arts.

 While trying to romance the girl of his dreams, Manolo, a bullfighter with the heart of a musician, is sent on a journey through the afterlife to gain back his love & the traditions of his family.
 Featuring the voices of Diego Luna, Channing Tatum, & Zoe Saldana.
 Free to the general public and part of the Cinehassee Film Festival.
 PG | 95 min | 2014